grafana/xk6-disruptor/docs/01-development/01-contributing.md

 * `--trace`: generate traces.
 The `--trace-file` option allows specifying the output file for traces (default `trace.out`)
 * `--cpu-profile`: generate CPU profiling information.
 The `--cpu-profile-file` option allows specifying the output file for profile information (default `cpu.pprof`)
 * `--mem-profile`: generate memory profiling information.
 By default, it sets the [memory profile rate](https://pkg.go.dev/runtime#pkg-variables) to `1`, which will profile every allocation.
 This rate can be controlled using the `--mem-profile-rate` option.
 The `--mem-profile-file` option allows specifying the output file for profile information (default `mem.pprof`)
+* `--metrics`: generate [go runtime metrics](https://pkg.go.dev/runtime/metrics).
+The metrics are collected at intervals defined by the `--metrics-rate` argument (default to `1s`).
+At the end of the agent execution the minimum, maximum and average value for each collected metric is reported to the file specified in `--metrics-file` (default `metrics.out`).

 If you run the [disruptor manually](#running-manually) in a pod you have to copy them from the target pod to your local machine.
 For example, for copying the `trace.out` file: